 A compromised API key allows a person to gain access to your account quota, without your consent.
 This can result in data loss, unexpected charges, a depletion of your monthly quota, and interruption in your API access.

 Your teams’ Usage can be tracked via the Usage page.
-If you ever have concerns about misuse there are three actions you can take to protect your account:
+If you ever have concerns about misuse there are a few actions you can take to protect your account:

 If you believe your key has been leaked, rotate your key immediately from the API Keys page.
 For customers with applications in production, you will need to update your key values accordingly.